dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/README.md

 1. Review the important elements of structured programming using Java.
 2. Develop an appreciation for the ways that Java and Python are alike...and yet different.

-At the end of the unit, you'll have four things to complete:
+At the end of the unit, you'll have two things to complete:

 1. The deliverables described in this project.
-2. An individual quiz.
-3. Reading from the ZyBook.
+2. Reading from the ZyBook.

 The content for this unit will primarily be review from your previous class, although you will need to get started with Java, which may be new for you.